AWA welcomes new Board of Directors

 Sandra is Operations and Business Development Manager at the Advanced Water Management Centre, University of Queensland.
 With a passion for education and research, Sandra also provides a strong voice for diversity, inclusion and equity in the sector and was inducted as a Fellow of the International Water Association in 2016.

 Karlene is the Managing Director, Maywald Consultants Pty Ltd and a South Australian Water Ambassador.
 She has strong government experience being a previous SA Minister with responsibility for water.
 Using this experience, Karlene now focuses on driving collaboration and engagement between industry, government, related sectors and the community.

 Shelley is a Director of Urbaqua, a not-for-profit environmental organisation that works to support and deliver water and environmentally sensitive outcomes in Western Australia.
 Shelley is an environmental planner specialising in strategic planning, policy development, urban water management and collaborative project delivery.

 Daniel is CEO of Iota Services, joining South East Water in 2017 to run its commercial arm, Iota.
 He has over 20 years’ experience in senior roles across technology commercialisation, consulting and international trade including 12 years as a trade official on diplomatic postings.

-Kevin is the Global Water Leader for Aurecon.
+Kevin is the CEO for SUEZ Australia and New Zealand.
 With training in economics, engineering, and environmental management, he has advised utilities, governments and the private sector on a wide range of infrastructure transactions, business cases, policy challenges, and operating model changes.